TakorSK/GestionEtudiant/app/src/main/java/com/pack/uniflow/README.txt

     - Make the connexion last even after closing the app, it doesn't disconnect you
     - Fix the settings
     - Link the DB to the search on Admin Pannel (its using mock data rn in adminpannelfragment.java i think)
-    - Fix posting post-firebase changes
     - make a tag system: universities can only post either for their default tag, or all. clubs can only post to their members, or all. and admins can post for admins only, universities only, students from a certain university tag or all.
-    - Fix Posts: currently posting according to tags in TagsConstants works. please fix the filtering because i do not understand what exactly are we trying to do.

 DONE:
     - edited MainActivity.java and SignupActivity.java for the room database usage -Done